 I have never used the programs listed below but they are popular among home-schoolers so I felt it was worthwhile to mention them.
 You can check them out and determine if they might work for your home-school program:

-- Key To Series - You can use the “Key To” programs: As preparation for a larger, more intense program of the same subject; as a supplement for a regular hardbound text; as the text for an individualized course.
+Key To Math Series You can use the “Key To” programs as preparation for a larger, more intense program of the same subject, as a supplement for a regular hardbound text or the text for an individualized course.

-- Teaching Textbooks - Teaching Textbooks are strongly recommended by the folks at Sonlight because they “virtually guarantee success with minimal knowledge, skill or oversight on the part of mom or dad.”
+Teaching Textbooks – Teaching Textbooks are strongly recommended by the folks at Sonlight because they (according to Sonlight) virtually guarantee success with minimal knowledge, skill or oversight on the part of mom or dad.